Landlords, Are You Preparing To Evict A Residential Tenant?

 6. My tenant moved out and provided no forwarding address.
 Can I keep their security deposit?

-If you do not know the answers to these questions, or if you have other landlord/tenant questions, call Laura Robbins Law, LLC at (814) 753-4625.
+If you do not know the answers to these questions, or if you have other landlord/tenant questions, call Laura Robbins Law, L.L.C., at 814-753-4625 or complete the online form.
 I can provide the legal knowledge you need for your residential landlord/tenant matters.
-Specifically, I can provide you with a consultation, document review, and legal representation.
+Specifically, I can provide you with a consultation, document review and legal representation.
 Knowing your rights and obligations is an excellent way to maintain a good reputation as a landlord, and an excellent way to learn how to manage a tenant who refuses to abide by the terms and conditions of your lease.